 - To maintain safe and healthy working conditions and to prevent accidents and cases of work-related ill health, including taking steps to reduce the risks faced by lone workers. - To provide training to employees so that are competent to do their work.
-To provide committee members with training that will enable them to discharge their governance responsibilities in respect of health and safety. - To engage and consult with employees on day-to-day health and safety conditions and provide advice and supervision on occupational health - To implement emergency procedures evacuation in case of fire or other significant incident for homes which share a common entrance and also for office buildings. - To ensure that electrical and mechanical installations and equipment are serviced regularly and maintained in a safe condition. - To ensure that members and staff are not exposed to noxious gases, corrosive chemicals, or other harmful substances.
+To provide key committee members with training that will enable them to discharge their governance responsibilities in respect of health and safety. - To engage and consult with employees on day-to-day health and safety conditions and provide advice and supervision on occupational health - To implement emergency procedures evacuation in case of fire or other significant incident for homes which share a common entrance and also for office buildings. - To ensure that electrical and mechanical installations and equipment in the Alamo Office are serviced regularly and maintained in a safe condition. - To ensure that members and staff are not exposed to noxious gases, corrosive chemicals, or other harmful substances in the Alamo Office.
 In particular to ensure that gas appliances are properly maintained and do not emit carbon monoxide.

-Policy 6 of 10
+Policy 6 of 11